JuniorPaula/toolskit/README.md

-# Toolkit to upload files and used a JSON
+# Toolskit Packages

-A simple example of how to upload a files in **Golang**.
+A simple example of how to upload a files and manipulate JSON in **Golang**.

 The included tools are: